AntirWiki/Antir/content/World Lore/Timeline.md

 - 1270 BR: The [[Golden Saint]] is sanctified, beginning the Shining Crusade.
 Kingdom armies begin retaking all land north of Blackwing and west of Athraithe.

 1352 BR-Present (1372) (Name pending)
 - 1352: The Shining Crusade ends, and borders (except those in the chaotic Athraithe) solidify.
-Most nations open their borders to one another, and a tentative peace settles over the continent.
+Most nations open their borders to one another, and a tentative peace settles over the continent
+- 1364: The Autumn King completes his conquest of Taluvhas and turns his eyes northwards, towards the destruction of Antir.